 How to: Create a Generic Test

 A generic test wraps an existing test, program, or third-party tool.
-After that program has been wrapped as a generic test, Team System testing tools treats it like any other test type: You can manage and run it and obtain results using the same Visual Studio Team System Test Edition windows and tools.
+After that program has been wrapped as a generic test, Team System testing tools treats it like any other test type: You can manage and run it and obtain results using the same Team Edition for Testers windows and tools.

 The following procedure presumes that you have an existing test, program, or third-party tool in the form of executable file to wrap as a generic test.
 You must be able to run this executable file from the command line, and it must return a value of Pass or Fail.